Raphi-Sch/Raph_BOT/doc/feature/readme.md

 # Commands

 Commands provide an easy way to give information to viewer in chat.
-You can set as many commands as you want, with as many aliases as you want.
+You can set as many commands as you want, with as many aliases as you need.
 It's not uncommon to have many aliases for one command.

 Raph_BOT support two type of commands : Text and Audio.
 Text commands can be pure text (the text is send directly to chat) or TTS (text is converted by a TTS Engine then played by the dashboard).